readham1010/retalApp2/retalApp2/README.md

 3- Get all genres: http://localhost:3000/api/genres

-It is for all visitors of the website thus, can be called withouth authontication token.
+It is for all visitors of the website thus, can be called without an authentication token.
 Method: Get

 Body: NA